BrianYang2013/JHU_AI_Journey/11 - EN.605.645 Artificial Intelligence/README.md

 Trace these back and forth.
 We will go over this in Office Hours (Thursday, 7p ET).

-Please be aware that this assignment uses **stochastic** gradient descent, which is slightly different than "regular" or "batch" gradient descient (you won't have done last week's lesson but if you look at the pseudocode it is different).
+Please be aware that this assignment uses **stochastic** gradient descent, which is slightly different than "regular" or "batch" gradient descent (you won't have done last week's lesson but if you look at the pseudocode it is different).
 For "convergence" it is ok to pick a large number of iterations (experiment!) rather than use epsilon again. **Be methodical in your programming.
 Make lots of small functions, thoroughly tested.
 I cannot emphasize this enough...**

 Have a great week!

 ## Check List

-- [ ] Everyday: respond to email (give detail information, reduce misunderstanding)
+- [x] Everyday: respond to email (give detail information, reduce misunderstanding)

-- [ ] Everyday: Check Canvas on Announcements, Posts, etc.
+- [x] Everyday: Check Canvas on Announcements, Posts, etc.

-- [ ] Everyday: Check Team and "Like" every post from professor, as acknowledge that we have read it
+- [x] Everyday: Check Team and "Like" every post from professor, as acknowledge that we have read it

 - [x] Monday: Module Open:

   - [x] Review Self-Check (do the algorithm by hand), PA (implementation)
   - [x] Watch Lectures (Videos), extra reading materials.
-  - [ ] Read Textbook: Only the relevant part.
+  - [ ] Read Textbook: the relevant part.

-- [ ] Wednesday: Office Hours
+- [x] Wednesday: Office Hours

 - [x] Thursday night: **Submit** Self-Check in PDF in Canvas, (complete or incomplete)